 If while performing the work, Pierce Transit notices that the work will cost X percent (or \$) or more than the estimated cost, Pierce Transit will notify Sound Transit's Bus Operations Manager as soon as possible.
-Pierce Transit must secure Sound Transit's Bus Operation Manager's pre-authorization and written approval to proceed with the work.
+Pierce Transit must secure Sound Transit's Bus Operation and written approval to proceed with the work.